DALLAS GREASE TRAP SERVICES

-The best way to maintain your grease trap properly is not trying to do it yourself, but hiring professionals like Dallas Grease Trap Pumping.
-We have cleaned the damages after many clients who attempted the do-it-yourself approach.
+The best way to maintain your grease trap is by not doing it yourself, but hiring professionals like Dallas Grease Trap Services.
+We have cleaned up after many clients who attempted the do-it-yourself approach.
 They wanted to save money by conducting their own restaurant grease trap cleaning services but ended up losing money instead.

 Aside from hiring professional restaurant grease trap cleaning services, here’s what else you can do to ensure proper maintenance:

-● Capture debris before reaching the pipelines by using sink covers.
+- Capture debris before it reaches the pipelines by using sink covers.

-● Examine the trap for wear and damage from time to time.
-If you notice an odor coming out of the trap, it may be time to check out if the gasket sealing the lid to the trap needs to be replaced.
+- Examine the trap for wear and damage from time to time.
+If you notice an odor coming out of the trap, it may be time to check if the gasket sealing the lid needs to be replaced.

 Can you recycle trapped grease and how is it used?

-However, recycling and reusing trap grease is not very common.
-Most often, it will be taken to facilities where it is being disposed of in an environmentally-friendly way.
+Recycling and reusing trap grease is not very common.
+Most often, it will be taken to facilities where it will be disposed of in an environmentally friendly way.

 What size grease trap do I need?

 Choosing the right size for your kitchen grease trap is very important for the smooth running of your business.
 It is best to consult a professional, such as those at Dallas Grease Trap Services, before choosing one.

 In any case, there are two criteria you should have in mind when choosing a grease trap: the particular needs of your business and the requirements of the Dallas regulations.